Information on this page is for customers in

 Medical Protection

-You may be eligible for medical protection status if anyone in your home is seriously ill or has a life-threatening situation, and you are facing having your natural gas or electrical service shut off.
+You may be eligible for medical protection status if anyone in your household is seriously ill or has a life-threatening situation, and you are facing having your natural gas or electrical service shut off.

 For the limited purpose of emergency response during outage events, if Eversource is notified that life support equipment is operating at a service address, Eversource will provide municipal authorities with the service address where such equipment is operating.
 This information is shared consistent with state regulations.